0xAX/linux-insides/SyncPrim/linux-sync-5.md

 #define RWSEM_ACTIVE_BIAS               0x00000001L
 ```

 or `0xffffffff00000001` to the `count` of the given `reader/writer semaphore` and returns previous value of it.
 After this we check the active mask in the `rw_semaphore->count`.
 If it was zero before, this means that there were no-one writer before, so we acquired a lock.
 In other way we call the `call_rwsem_down_write_failed` function from the [arch/x86/lib/rwsem.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/lib/rwsem.S) assembly file.
-The the `call_rwsem_down_write_failed` function just calls the `rwsem_down_write_failed` function from the [kernel/locking/rwsem-xadd.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/locking/rwsem-xadd.c) source code file anticipatorily save general purpose registers:
+The `call_rwsem_down_write_failed` function just calls the `rwsem_down_write_failed` function from the [kernel/locking/rwsem-xadd.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/locking/rwsem-xadd.c) source code file anticipatorily save general purpose registers:

 ```assembly
 ENTRY(call_rwsem_down_write_failed)